Joshua-Chin/Advent-of-FPGA-2025/README.md

 The number of paths through a cell can be computed using only information of the above 3 cells (left, center, right).
 I maintain a line buffer in BRAM storing the number of paths and whether the cell has a splitter for each column.
 I then run a sliding window as the input streams in.

+### Day 8, Part 2
+While the problem description implies an edge-centric approach (Kruskal's algorithm), sorting O(N^2) edges is inefficient in hardware.
+Finding the last edge connected in Kruskal's algorithm is equivalent to finding the longest edge in the minimum spanning tree.
+Therefore, to improve the parallelism, I used Primm's algorithm, while tracking the largest edge added so far.

+We fully parallelize the distance computations, determining a new edge in the MST in a fixed number of clock cycles.
+This circuit runs in `O(n)` cycles, instead of the typical `O(n^2)` cycles that a Kruskal's algorithm approach might use.
+This approach represents a significant area vs latency tradeoff, using a very large number of DSP slices to minimize total runtime.
+If fewer DSP slices are available, we can instead process the edges in batches, maximizing the DSP slice usage while fitting on a more reasonably sized board.

+To reduce routing congestion, the points are stored both in registers and BRAM.
+The instance in registers is used for the parallel distance calculation, while the instance in BRAM is used for retrieving the coordinates of the newly added point.

 ### Day 9, Part 1
 I read the points into a shift buffer, then compare new points in parallel against the previous points.